dbarsam/python-vsgen/docs/source/user/objects.rst

 The `Write` Command
 ~~~~~~~~~~~~~~~~~~~
-The :class:`~vsgen.writer.VSGWritCommand` is the command to efficient execute any :class:`~vsgen.writer.VSGWritable` action.
+The :class:`~vsgen.writer.VSGWriteCommand` is the command to efficient execute any :class:`~vsgen.writer.VSGWritable` action.

 The `Register` Command
 ~~~~~~~~~~~~~~~~~~~~~~